ministryofjustice/laa-court-data-ui/docs/testing.md

 # Testing

 For testing we use [rspec](https://relishapp.com/rspec/).
-Linters and static analysers are also run - [rubocop](https://github.com/rubocop-hq/rubocop), Stylelint, jlint-js [brakeman](https://brakemanscanner.org/docs/introduction/))
+Linters and static analysers are also run - [rubocop](https://github.com/rubocop-hq/rubocop), Stylelint, jlint-js [brakeman](https://brakemanscanner.org/docs/introduction/)).
+For end to end testing we use [cypress](https://cypress.io).

 ## Running test suite